Structure of NA64SW project¶

 A (limited) set of applications utilizing core library interfaces is provided:

-is the pipeline application (perhaps, most important one).na64sw-tests
+- na64sw-pipeis the pipeline application (perhaps, most important one).

 Applications source codes reside in the appropriate subdirectories